richrd/suplemon/README.md

    > Add new curor in arrow direction

  * Ctrl + Left / Right
-   > Jump to previous or next word
+   > Jump to previous or next word or line

  * ESC
-   > Revert to a single cursor
+   > Revert to a single cursor / Cancel input prompt

  * Alt + Page Up
    > Move line(s) up